 Climate change is a major issue for trade unions because:

 - the move to a low-carbon economy has massive implications for jobs

 - it is linked to many Prospect policies, eg international development

 - it has implications for the working environment.

 As a union, Prospect is uniquely well placed to make a significant contribution in combating the dangers of climate change.
 Members in the Met Office, research councils, the Environment Agency, the energy sector and many other areas have a scientific or professional expertise and a common concern to address the most serious threat to the future of life on our planet.

-Prospect's general secretary Paul Noon is joint chair of the Trade Union Sustainable Development Advisory Committee (TUSDAC) - the main forum for consultation between government and trade unions on sustainable development and environmental issues.
+Prospect is active in the Trade Union Sustainable Development Advisory Committee – the main forum for consultation between government and trade unions on sustainable development and environmental issues.
 Through TUSDAC we have made an input to major policy issues such as sustainable employment, the European Emissions Trading Scheme and climate change legislation, and initiatives including training and facilities for environmental representatives.